Shanci-Li/Shanci-Li.github.io/index.md

 ---

 ## Quotations Behind the Brexit
+You can use the [editor on GitHub](https://github.com/Lydia-z/ada_data_story/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
 ### Background

 Brexit (a portmanteau of "British exit") was the withdrawal of the United Kingdom (UK) from the European Union (EU) at 23:00 GMT on 31 January 2020 (00:00 CET).
 The UK is the first and so far the only member state to have left the EU, after 47 years of having been a part of the union — the EU and its predecessor the European Communities (EC), which included the European Economic Community — since 1 January 1973.
 Actually, the United Kindom was considering about exiting the EU ever since 2016.
 After several referendums and negotiations between UK-EU, they finally exit the EU in early January, 2020.
 And the withdrawl aggrement finally came into force on 31 January 2020.